francesca-pizzighini/foodie/README.md

 ### Home Page

 In the homepage will randomly appear 3 vegetarian recipes everytime the page is loaded.
-This is for everyone who needs inspiration to find the right recipe, or just want a little caos in theri life. <br>
+This is for everyone who needs inspiration to find the right recipe, or just want a little caos in their life. <br>
 Every recipe shows name, image and specify if is vegan or gluten free.
 I thought it wuold be useful fo everyone who need to know those specification and can't use a selector as in recipes page.

 ### Search a specific recipe